aki-akaguma/aki-resort/README.md

 Ordering options:
   -r, --reverse                 reverse the result of comparisons
-      --according-to <word>     sort according to WORD: string, numeric, month, version
+      --according-to <word>     sort according to <word>

 Other options:
-  -e, --exp <exp>               regular expression. sort via this match point.
-  -u, --unique                  output only the first line of an equal.
+      --color <when>            use markers to highlight the matching strings -e, --exp <exp>               regular expression. sort by the entires match -u, --unique                  output only the first line of an equal --max-buffer <size>       max buffer size
-      --max-buffer <size>       max buffer size. if reading size is more than <size>, then it not output, quit and display error message.

   -H, --help        display this help and exit
   -V, --version     display version information and exit

+Option Parameters:
+  <word>    'string', 'numeric', 'month', 'version'
+  <when>    'always', 'never', or 'auto'
+  <exp>     regular expression, sort by the entires match.
+  <size>    if a reading size is more than <size>, then it is not output,
+            quit and display error message.

 Examples:
   This sort via utf-8 code: